 - Screening test for illegal drugs

-Dispatchers/Telecommunicators will follow the before mentioned process except for the polygraph.
+Dispatchers/Telecommunicators will follow the before mentioned process except for the polygraph and firearm.